What are the smooth dances, and where did they come from?

 The Foxtrot came about in the early 1900s when Harry Fox and his company, “American Beauties,” were instructed to perform in between shows at the New York Theater.
 It was an instant hit!
 The dance was first paired with ragtime music, and its popularity quickly continued to grow!
 Even when the Lindy Hop emerged in the 1940s, Foxtrot still reigned supreme, as people could dance Foxtrot to all the Lindy Hop records.
 Here is a compilation video of Foxtrot dancing in the 1920’s; see if you can recognize any of the steps that we teach today!

+Contact us today if you would like to learn any of these beautiful styles!
 Stay tuned for more posts on the history and development of the other style of dances as well.